Boise State University Policy #: 8140

 - A. Adhere to all processes adopted and implemented by the University, including but not limited to the processes outlined in Appendix A.

 - B. Adhere to the University IT Accessibility Standards located in Appendix A as well as the implementation timeline developed by the IT Accessibility Committee.

 - C. Develop, purchase, and/or acquire, to the extent feasible, hardware and software products that are fully accessible to people with disabilities.
 The Systems Architectural Review Board (SARB) is available to consult on accessibility standards and requirements.
 It is the University’s responsibility to ensure that products created or purchased from vendors or contractors are considered Accessible Information Technology under this policy.

 - D. Occasionally and intermittently review website content for conformance with this policy and related Appendix.

 - E. Designate at least one staff member to act as IT Accessibility Liaison.
 That staff member shall regularly attend accessibility training and/or other educational activities offered by the University and ensure Information Technologies employed in that department or unit are Accessible Information Technologies.
-For current information on IT Accessibility trainings and educational materials, visit webguide.boisestate.edu/accessibility.
+For current information on IT Accessibility trainings and educational materials, visit https://webguide.boisestate.edu/web-accessibility-boise-state/.